yanglab-emory/SR-TWAS/README.md

 ### Arguments
 - `--chr`: Chromosome number need to be specified with respect to the genotype input data
 - `--weights`: Space delimited list of paths to trained eQTL weight files (bgzipped and tabixed).
+- `--weights_names`: Space delimited list of names corresponding to base models specified by `--weights`; if user-submitted list is not the same length as number of base models or names are non-unique will use default (default: `[W0, W1, W2, ..., W{K}]`)
 - `--gene_exp`: Path to Gene annotation and Expression file
 - `--genofile`: Path to the training genotype file (bgzipped and tabixed)
 - `--genofile_type`: Genotype file type: `vcf` or `dosage`